bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/inscriptions.md

 Aaron Van Wirdum: 00:32:16

 Yeah And then it's sort of an extension of that is if a fee market develops what we want and what we sometimes have it, comes and goes, it seems like, but there is some fee market issue dynamics going on.
 Anyways, if that continues to develop, I just can't imagine that uploading rare pepes is going to be the most valuable thing.
 I don't think that's going to win.
 You can't predict the future.
 That's right.
 But I can sort of speculate, right.
-And I just can't imagine that this is going to be the thing that people will use.
+And I just can't imagine that this is going to be the thing that people will use such a valuable system for.

-Sjors Provoost: 00:32:55

-Probably not

-Aaron Van Wirdum: 00:32:56

-such a valuable system for

 Sjors Provoost: 00:32:57

 It's the most inefficient way possible to upload a file it doesn't give you much more long-term protection than torrents.
 So there's another downside that I'm a little bit worried about, which is more political than technical, which is that if people start using this to upload bad things, let's just say, Yeah, if bad things have already been uploaded to the blockchain in the past, but it was very incidental so you can very easily argue, well, that's just some weird guy doing something weird and it's not a real problem.
 But if it starts happening with gigabytes and gigabytes and gigabytes and the FBI gets really annoyed and it starts lobbying Congress, then this could be a stick that's used against having a full node.
-Yet another argument, you can use Bitcoin, but you have to use an exchange, because if you use a full note, you have all these bad things on your computer and we can't tell if you're just using Bitcoin or you're doing these bad things.
+Yet another argument, you can use Bitcoin, but you have to use an exchange, because if you use a full node, you have all these bad things on your computer and we can't tell if you're just using Bitcoin or you're doing these bad things.
 And so, it could be another little political push away from self-custody or even a FUD campaign away from self-custody.

 Aaron Van Wirdum: 00:33:59